-The Alocasia plant is an attractive foliage plant and houseplant capable of growing quite large if given enough humidity and extra light during the winter months.
+The Alocasia plant is also known as the African Mask plant an attractive foliage plant and houseplant capable of growing quite large if given enough humidity and extra light during the winter months.

-Its unique foliage make it an interesting houseplant and even more interesting in a landscape.
+Its unique foliage makes it an interesting houseplant and even more interesting in a landscape.

-Alocasia calls the South Pacific home, and many species in particular come from the Philippines, India, southeast Asia and and New Guinea.
+The African Mask plants call the South Pacific home, and many species come from the Philippines, India, Southeast Asia, and New Guinea.
 This tuberous perennial from the Araceae family holds broad-shaped foliage and some edible parts.

 At one time the genus of Alocasia was considered to be part of the Colocasia (elephant ear plant) but was reclassified.